gchq/stroom/ROADMAP.md

 # v5.0

-## Initial open source release
+## Initial open-source release

-## Fine grained permissions for explorer items
+## Fine-grained permissions for explorer items
 Users can be added to user groups and individual users and groups can have various permissions (e.g. Use, Read, Update, Delete) on individual items available in the explorer tree.

 ## Raw streaming